 Rietveld Schröder House, in Utrecht, The Netherlands, by Gerrit Rietveld, 1924, photo by Ernst Morritzd.

 Gropius House in Lincoln, Massachusetts, by Walter Gropius, 1938, photo courtesy of Historic New England

 Furthermore, while conservation techniques and protocols for the conservation of ancient architecture are well developed, this is not the case for modern buildings.
-The conservation and rehabilitation of materials like reinforced concrete and metal alloys is still experimental, and the related costs are significant.
+The conservation and rehabilitation of materials like reinforced concrete and metal alloys are still experimental, and the related costs are significant.